MathiasPBerger/MultiCarrierPlanning/README.md

 The repository also includes the full data required to run the GBOML model.
 Specifically, time series are stored in the data/ folder, while scalar parameters are directly encoded into the GBOML input file.

-Based on the input data provided in this repository, the different scenarios should lead to the following objectives (system cost):
+Based on the input data provided in this repository, the different scenarios should lead to the following objectives (system cost over five years):

 1. Scenario 1 - 3.3501e+05
 2. Scenario 2 - 2.5315e+05